commonpike/fairpost/docs/Facebook.md

 ### Get a (long lived) Page Access Token for the page you want the app to manage

 This token should last forever.
-It involves getting a user access token, exchaning it for  a long-lived user token and then requesting the 'accounts' for your 'app scoped user id'; but this app provides a tool to help you do that:
+It involves getting a user access token, exchanging it for  a long-lived user token and then requesting the 'accounts' for your 'app scoped user id'; but this app provides a tool to help you do that: